-One of the most exciting parts of attending SOLIDWORKS World is getting a sneak peek at the next version.
-During the last general session at SOLIDWORKS World 2019, attendees got to see lots of new updates and enhancements currently being developed for SOLIDWORKS 2020.
+One of the most exciting aspects of attending SOLIDWORKS World is getting a sneak peek at the next version.
+During the final general session at SOLIDWORKS World 2019, attendees got to see new updates and enhancements currently being developed for SOLIDWORKS 2020.
 Here’s a look at what’s to come in next year’s release.

 The first new features announced surround the redesign of a hand-held anemometer to improve its grip, but in order to do that, you would have to redesign the lower half of the handle to give it more shape.
 Curvature combs have been available for a while that inspects how smooth a surface will be, but in SOLIDWORKS 2020 users can make a surface even smoother by adding the new torsion continuity relation to achieve G3 curvature between curves.
 Users can adjust the spline as well as vertices to create surfaces that meet their liking.
 Zebra stripes can also be enabled to help see any wrinkles or defects in the surface.